 - Involve them with household tasks like cooking, cleaning and helping with the baby.

-- Spend time with your older kids when the baby is napping.
+- Spend time with your older kids while the baby naps.

-Sure you’ll struggle with a crying baby at the grocery or wish you never have to put another baby to sleep ever again.
-But you’ll manage and perhaps even look fondly on how you survived these first few weeks all on your own.
+Sure, you’ll struggle with a crying baby at the grocery or wish you never have to put another baby to nap ever again.
+But you’ll manage and, more importantly, think proudly about how you survived these first few weeks all on your own.

 Tell me in the comments: What are your biggest fears about taking care of a newborn alone?
 What are your best tips on taking care of a baby alone?